 How much do I owe?

 To keep track of how much you have borrowed in Federal student loans and who services your loan on behalf of the U.S. Department of Education, go to The National Student Loan Data System, the central database for student aid.
-You will need your FAFSA pin number to access this site.
+You will need your FSA ID and password to access this site.
 If you've taken out private loans, you'll need to contact your lender(s) to find out the total amount you've borrowed.